karineek/latticeref/README.md

 Additional information and evaluation: https://drive.google.com/drive/folders/1QthdYYhUBNJMfJ6CNcrJZ_M03BWWIp-c?usp=sharing

 General options for LB-CEGAR in HiFrog:
-1. --no-cex: disable the heuristic on the choice of the successor in the sub-procedure traverseSAT(Lattices) is done based on the current spurious counterexample CE
+1. --no-cex: disable the heuristic on the choice of the successor in the sub-procedure traverseSAT(Lattices) which is done based on the current spurious counterexample CE
 2. --heuristic \<n\>: the refinement order and schema as described in SAT17' paper (Theory refinement functionality)
 3. --load-summaries \<file1,file2,...\>: the names of the files where the summaries representing a guarded literals per lattice are
 4. --load-sum-model \<file1,file2,...\>: the names of the files of the lattices